niloysh/open5gs-k8s/README.md

 3. Deploy the network attachment definitions using the appropriate variant from the `networks5g/` directory (either Macvlan or OVS).
 4. Choose one of the following deployment options:
    - For a microservices-based deployment, use the Kubernetes manifest files in the `open5gs/` directory.
-   - For a microservices-based multi-slice deployment, use the Kubernetes manifest files in the `open5gs-msd/` directory.
+   - For a microservices-based multi-slice deployment (msd), use the Kubernetes manifest files in the `open5gs-msd/` directory. **Note**: You will have to generate the manifest files for msd.
+See [multi-slice deployment](#multi-slice-deployment).
    - For an all-in-one deployment variant, use the Kubernetes manifest files in the `open5gs-aio/` directory.
    - To deploy the Open5GS WebUI, use the Kubernetes manifest files in the `open5gs-webui/` directory.

 5. The `ueransim` directory contains Kubernetes manifest files for both gNB and UEs.
 First, deploy UERANSIM gNB and wait for NGAP connection to succeed.
-If you are using `open5gs-msd`, use `ueransim-msd`.
+If you are using `open5gs-msd`, use `ueransim-msd`. **Note**: You will have to generate the manifest files for msd.
+See [multi-slice deployment](#multi-slice-deployment).
 6. Ensure correct UE subscriber information is inserted.
-You can enter subscription information either using the CLI (`modify-subscribers.py` script in `mongo-tools`) or the web UI (running on port 30300).
+You can enter subscription information either using the CLI (`modify-subscribers.py` script in `mongo-tools`) or the web UI (see [accessing the Open5GS webui](#accessing-the-open5gs-webui)).
 Subscriber details can be found in `data/subscribers.json`.
 7. Deploy UERANSIM UEs.

 ### Using python scripts